 The following post is based on a movement by Arne Naess that describes the difference between shallow and deep ecological movements.
 Please read the original piece written by Naess here.

-Arne Naess, an American professor, draws a definite line between two areas that he calls Shallow Ecology and Deep Ecology.
+Arne Naess, a Norwegian professor, draws a definite line between two areas that he calls Shallow Ecology and Deep Ecology.
 Shallow Ecology is a movement which simply promotes conservations strategies against pollution and the depletion of resources.
 Deep Ecology is a movement that promotes “ecological wisdom,” which is the understanding of the reason for the Shallow Ecology movement by acknowledging the inherent value of all forms of life.

 Deep Ecology practices biospherical egalitarianism “in theory.”
 Ideally, we should give respect and equal rights to all forms of life, but this is just not realistic.
 Some plants and animals must take the brunt of our human needs, since we do need to eat and use various parts of land in our human life.
 Deep Ecology takes into consideration human needs but calls them to spare as much life as possible by living a life that is mindful to the value of all non-human life.

 This principle reaches beyond relationships between different species; it extends over human to human relationships, as well.
 Deep Ecology recognizes that with diversity comes different classes, which can be divided in “the exploiters” and “the exploited.”
 These divisions are not diversity in a positive sense; they are diversity driving species apart and eliminating a relationship that shows value to other forms of life.

 Sometimes, when humans commit to making a difference, they only take into consideration the issues of pollution and resource depletion, rather than looking at the bigger picture.
 Looking at the bigger picture means to see that the problem causing these issues needs to be resolved before a movement towards minimizing pollution and conserving resources will be successful.

 Many conservation efforts are made by centralized organization, such as the United States’ federal government.
 To break this down, concepts must first be introduced on a smaller scale, such as local organizations or even in the family unit.
 To infiltrate society with the uncommon ideas of the Deep Ecology movement, small scale systems must be made aware first so that the systems come together and ecological wisdom can become common knowledge across the larger system, society.

 My family wastes an absurd amount of energy which breaks my heart.
-They do little things like refusing to recycle, turning a light on when walking past a room, run water with no purpose, and take ridiculously long showers.
+They do things like refusing to recycle, turning a light on when walking past a room, run water with no purpose and take ridiculously long showers.
 I have talked to them about these issues but I often get the response of “it is my house so I will use all of the electricity I can pay for,” “us turning the lights off is not going to make a difference,” or “it doesn’t benefit me to conserve energy.”

 They say these things because they do not know the harm that humans have done to the world.
 They say these things because they do not care about the state of the Earth in the future, because they feel that it will not affect their lives.
 I believe this ignorance comes from a lack of proper ecological education.
 If my parents learned what I am learning now back when they were in school, they could have taught my siblings and I about how our beautiful planet is suffering because of our actions.
 I would love to say that my generation will be the one to make a change because we are educated.
 The harsh reality is that Environmental Ethics and classes of that nature are simply not deemed important, and therefore, are not made mandatory for students.
 I fear that by the time these issues are made important by society, it will be too late.

 We first must educate the people on why we should care about the Earth before we will be able to convince them to care about the Earth.
 This is how we bridge the gap between shallow and deep ecology.